You'll visit 7 UNESCO World Heritage Sites:

 Day 8: Sibiu - Cozia - Pitesti - Bucuresti – Sofia (210 km+flight Bucharest-Sofia)

 Following breakfast, we drive along the Olt River gorge towards southern Romania.
 Stop for a visit of the Cozia monastery, a beautiful 14th century Eastern Orthodox monastery.
 We then continue back to Bucharest.
 Drop-off transfer to Bucharest airport to catch a PM connecting flight to Sofia.
 Your Bulgarian guide will meet you at the airport and assist for a transfer to your downtown hotel.

-B,T, Overnight in Sofia at hotel Trakia Best Western 4*, ideally located in the historic center, 2 min walk from the pedestrian area.
+B,T, Overnight in Sofia at hotel Rosslyn Thracia 4*, ideally located in the historic center, 2 min walk from the pedestrian area( 2 nights).

 Day 9: Sofia ( 50 km)

 In the morning we will enjoy a city sightseeing of Sofia, a city with 7000-year long history (approximately two and half hours leisurely walking tour).
 Sofia highlights include the National History Museum, displaying the gold and silver Thracian treasures, and the Boyana Church, listed by UNESCO as a World Heritage Site, one of Bulgaria's most significant historical treasures dating back to the 13th century.
 Other points of interest during the tour will be the Alexander Nevsky Cathedral, the Rotunda of St George, the St Nicholas Russian Church and the Banya Bashi Mosque as well as a view of the Great Synagogue.
 In the evening enjoy a Bulgarian Welcome Dinner.